Zach-Richling/DiscordMusicBot/README.md

 ## Setup
 appsettings.json must be created in DiscordMusicBot.Runner root folder including the following:
 - BotToken: Token used to authenticate with discord bot user.
 - YoutubeEmoji: Identifier for youtube discord emoji.
-String of the form "<"EmojiName:EmojiId>"
+String of the form "<":EmojiName:EmojiId>"
 - SoundCloudEmoji: Identifier for soundcloud discord emoji.
-String of the form "<"EmojiName:EmojiId>"
+String of the form "<":EmojiName:EmojiId>"
 - SpotifyEmoji: Identifier for spotify discord emoji.
-String of the form "<"EmojiName:EmojiId>"
+String of the form "<":EmojiName:EmojiId>"

 ## Publish and Deployment
 ### Windows